Zweih/yaylog/README.md

 - `-h` | `--help`: print help info

 ### querying with `--where`
-the `--where` (short-flag: `-w`) flag allow for powerful querying of installed packages. queries can be combined by using multiple query flags.
+the `--where` (short-flag: `-w`) flag allows for powerful querying of installed packages. queries can be combined by using multiple query flags.

 all queries that take package/library/program names as arguments can also take a comma-separated list. this applies to the queries `name`, `depends`, and `required-by`.